FliegendeWurst/KIT-ILIAS-downloader/README.md

 ## Installation

-Go to the [releases](../../releases) and get the executable for your operating system.
-Or compile from source:
+Go to the [releases](../../releases) and get the executable for your operating system (Windows/Linux only).
+Or compile from source (mandatory if you use a Mac):
 ```
 $ git clone https://github.com/FliegendeWurst/KIT-ILIAS-downloader
 $ cd KIT-ILIAS-downloader
-$ cargo install --path .
+$ cargo install --all-features --path .
 ```

 ## Usage

+First, open a terminal (use Powershell on Windows).

 Use `-o <directory>` to specify the download directory: